hendrycks/apps/README.md

 The training instructions are specified in [train/README](apps/train/README.md) and similarly the evaluation instructions are specified in [eval/README](apps/eval/README.md).

+### Hugging Face

+The dataset is also available in [Hugging Face datasets](https://huggingface.co/datasets/codeparrot/apps) under apps.

 ## Citation

 If you find this useful in your research, please consider citing